Choice Mutual Rating

 Some of their plans require a medical exam, and some do not.

-How much coverage you buy and the type of plan dictates whether or not you will have to undergo an exam.
+How much coverage you can buy and the type of plan dictates whether or not you will have to undergo an exam.

-Their website allows you to buy online, but many customers still need to speak with one of their agents to complete the underwriting process.
+Their website allows you to buy online, but many customers still need to speak with one of their insurance agents to complete the underwriting process.

 According to their website, National Family life insurance for seniors will be one of the following three types of coverage: